 Also on December 22, 2004, the Company entered into a Research Agreement with SRI pursuant to which the Company agreed to spend a sum not to exceed \$200 thousand between the execution of the agreement and December 21, 2006, including a \$25 thousand payment that was made simultaneously with the execution of the agreement, to fund research and development work by SRI in the field of isophosphoramide mustard analogs.
 The Option Agreement was exercised on February 13, 2007.
 Under the license agreement entered into upon exercise of the option, the Company is required to remit minimum annual royalty payments of \$25 thousand until the first commercial sale of a licensed product.
-The Company may be required to make payments upon achievement of certain milestones in varying amounts which on a cumulative basis could total up to \$775,000.
+These payments were made for the years ended December 31, 2008, 2009, 2010, 2011 and 2012.
+The Company may be required to make payments upon achievement of certain milestones in varying amounts which on a cumulative basis could total up to \$775 thousand.
 In addition, SRI will be entitled to receive single digit percentage royalty payments on the sales of a licensed product in any country until all licensed patents rights in that country which are utilized in the product have expired.
 No milestones under the license agreement were reached or expensed since the agreement's inception.